-Be sure to check back on Monday for final figures and again on Thursday for a complete summary, including projections, for next weekend when Fast & Furious 6, The Hangover Part III, and Epic all open for the long Memorial Day holiday weekend.
+Be sure to check back on Monday for final figures and again on Thursday for a complete summary, including projections, for next weekend when The Hobbit: The Desolation of Smaug and A Madea Christmas both open on Friday the 13th.

 This column is updated three times each week: Thursday (upcoming weekend's summary), Sunday (post-weekend analysis with estimates), and Monday night (actuals).
 Opinions expressed in this column are those solely of the author.